nils-herrmann/scival_search/README.md

 # SciVal Search
+This repo uses `pybliometrics` and automated `requests` calls with cookie authentication to retrieve tables from SciVal.
+There are currently two notebooks showcasing the functionality:
-A notebook and utility functions for finding publications in SciVal of the same topic as a given publication, using `pybliometrics` and automated `requests` calls with cookie authentication.
+- `scival_publication_retrieval.ipynb`: Find publications in SciVal of the same topic as a given publication.
+- `scival_topic_retrieval.ipynb`: Find top related topics for a given topic.

 ## Installation
 ### 1. **Clone the repository**: